What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

-Electrocardiography is a method of graphic recording of the potential difference in the electric field of the heart that occurs during its activity.
-Registration is carried out using an apparatus - an electrocardiograph.
-It consists of an amplifier capable of capturing very low voltage currents; a galvanometer that measures the magnitude of the voltage; power systems; recording device; electrodes and wires connecting the patient to the device.
-The recorded waveform is called an electrocardiogram (ECG).
-Registration of the potential difference of the electric field of the heart from two points on the surface of the body is called abduction.
-As a rule, an ECG is recorded in twelve leads: three - bipolar (three standard leads) and nine - unipolar (three unipolar enhanced leads from the limbs and 6 unipolar chest leads).
-With bipolar leads, two electrodes are connected to the electrocardiograph, with unipolar leads, one electrode (indifferent) is combined, and the second (different, active) is placed at a selected point on the body.
-If the active electrode is placed on a limb, the lead is said to be unipolar, reinforced from the limb; if this electrode is placed on the chest - unipolar chest lead.
+Electrocardiography is a method of graphically recording the potential difference in the electrical field of the heart that arises during its activity.
+Registration is carried out using a device - an electrocardiograph.
+It consists of an amplifier that allows it to capture currents of very low voltage; a galvanometer that measures voltage; power systems; recording device; electrodes and wires connecting the patient to the device.
+The waveform that is recorded is called an electrocardiogram (ECG).
+Registration of the potential difference in the electric field of the heart from two points on the surface of the body is called lead.
+As a rule, the ECG is recorded in twelve leads: three bipolar (three standard leads) and nine unipolar (three unipolar enhanced limb leads and 6 unipolar chest leads).
+With bipolar leads, two electrodes are connected to the electrocardiograph; with unipolar leads, one electrode (indifferent) is combined, and the second (different, active) is placed at a selected point on the body.
+If the active electrode is placed on a limb, the lead is called unipolar, limb-amplified; if this electrode is placed on the chest - with a unipolar chest lead.

-To register an ECG in standard leads (I, II and III), cloth napkins moistened with saline are placed on the limbs, on which metal plates of electrodes are placed.
-One electrode with a red wire and one relief ring is placed on the right, the second - with a yellow wire and two relief rings - on the left forearm and the third - with a green wire and three relief rings - on the left shin.
-To register the leads, two electrodes are connected in turn to the electrocardiograph.
-To record lead I, the electrodes of the right and left hands are connected, lead II - the electrodes of the right hand and left leg, lead III - the electrodes of the left hand and left foot.
+To record an ECG in standard leads (I, II and III), cloth napkins moistened with saline are placed on the limbs, on which metal electrode plates are placed.
+One electrode with a red wire and one raised ring is placed on the right, the second - with a yellow wire and two raised rings - on the left forearm, and the third - with a green wire and three raised rings - on the left shin.
+To record leads, two electrodes are connected to the electrocardiograph in turn.
+To record lead I, the electrodes of the right and left hands are connected, lead II - electrodes of the right hand and left leg, lead III - electrodes of the left hand and left leg.
 Switching leads is done by turning the knob.
 In addition to the standard ones, unipolar reinforced leads are removed from the limbs.
-If the active electrode is located on the right hand, the lead is designated as aVR or uP, if on the left hand - aVL or uL, and if on the left leg - aVF or yN.
+If the active electrode is located on the right arm, the lead is designated as aVR or UP, if on the left arm - aVL or UL, and if on the left leg - aVF or UL.

 Rice.
-1. The location of the electrodes during registration of the anterior chest leads (indicated by the numbers corresponding to their serial numbers).
-Vertical stripes crossing the numbers correspond to the anatomical lines: 1 - right sternal; 2 - left sternal; 3 - left parasternal; 4-left midclavicular; 5-left anterior axillary; 6 - left middle axillary.
+1. The location of the electrodes when registering the anterior chest leads (indicated in numbers corresponding to their serial numbers).
+The vertical stripes crossing the numbers correspond to the anatomical lines: 1 - right sternal; 2 - left sternal; 3 - left parasternal; 4-left midclavicular; 5-left anterior axillary; 6 - left middle axillary.

-When registering unipolar chest leads, the active electrode is placed on the chest.
-ECG is recorded in the following six positions of the electrode: 1) at the right edge of the sternum in the IV intercostal space; 2) at the left edge of the sternum in the IV intercostal space; 3) along the left parasternal line between the IV and V intercostal spaces; 4) along the midclavicular line in the V intercostal space; 5) along the anterior axillary line in the 5th intercostal space and 6) along the midaxillary line in the 5th intercostal space (Fig. 1).
-Unipolar chest leads are denoted by the Latin letter V or Russian - GO.
-Less often, bipolar chest leads are recorded, in which one electrode was located on the chest, and the other on the right arm or left leg.
-If the second electrode was located on the right hand, the chest leads were designated in Latin letters CR or in Russian - ГП; when the second electrode was placed on the left leg, the chest leads were designated in Latin letters CF or in Russian - GN.
+When recording unipolar chest leads, the active electrode is placed on the chest.
+The ECG is recorded in the following six electrode positions: 1) at the right edge of the sternum in the IV intercostal space; 2) at the left edge of the sternum in the IV intercostal space; 3) along the left parasternal line between the IV and V intercostal spaces; 4) along the midclavicular line in the 5th intercostal space; 5) along the anterior axillary line in the 5th intercostal space and 6) along the middle axillary line in the 5th intercostal space (Fig. 1).
+Unipolar chest leads are designated by the Latin letter V or in Russian - GO.
+Less commonly recorded are bipolar chest leads, in which one electrode is located on the chest and the other on the right arm or left leg.
+If the second electrode was located on the right arm, the chest leads were designated by the Latin letters CR or Russian - GP; when the second electrode was located on the left leg, the chest leads were designated by the Latin letters CF or Russian - GN.

-The ECG of healthy people differs in variability.
-It depends on age, physique, etc. However, normally, certain teeth and intervals can always be distinguished on it, reflecting the sequence of excitation of the heart muscle (Fig. 2).
-According to the available time stamp (on photographic paper, the distance between two vertical stripes is 0.05 seconds, on graph paper at a speed of 50 mm / s, 1 mm is 0.02 seconds, at a speed of 25 mm / s - 0.04 seconds. ) you can calculate the duration of the teeth and intervals (segments) of the ECG.
-The height of the teeth is compared with the standard mark (when a pulse of 1 mV is applied to the device, the recorded line should deviate from the initial position by 1 cm).
-Myocardial excitation begins with the atria, and an atrial P wave appears on the ECG.
-Normally, it is small: 1-2 mm high and 0.08-0.1 sec long.
-The distance from the beginning of the P wave to the Q wave (P-Q interval) corresponds to the propagation time of excitation from the atria to the ventricles and is equal to 0.12-0.2 sec.
-During excitation of the ventricles, the QRS complex is recorded, and the magnitude of its teeth in different leads is expressed differently: the duration of the QRS complex is 0.06-0.1 sec.
-The distance from the S wave to the beginning of the T wave is the S-T segment, normally located at the same level with the P-Q interval and its displacement should not exceed 1 mm.
-With the extinction of excitation in the ventricles, a T wave is recorded.
+The ECG of healthy people is variable.
+It depends on age, physique, etc. However, normally it is always possible to distinguish certain teeth and intervals on it, reflecting the sequence of excitation of the heart muscle (Fig. 2).
+According to the available time stamp (on photographic paper the distance between two vertical stripes is 0.05 sec, on graph paper at a broaching speed of 50 mm/sec 1 mm is 0.02 sec, at a speed of 25 mm/sec - 0.04 sec. ) you can calculate the duration of ECG waves and intervals (segments).
+The height of the teeth is compared with a standard mark (when a voltage pulse of 1 mV is applied to the device, the recorded line should deviate from the original position by 1 cm).
+Excitation of the myocardium begins from the atria, and the atrial P wave appears on the ECG.
+Normally, it is small: 1-2 mm high and lasting 0.08-0.1 seconds.
+The distance from the beginning of the P wave to the Q wave (P-Q interval) corresponds to the time of propagation of excitation from the atria to the ventricles and is equal to 0.12-0.2 seconds.
+During excitation of the ventricles, the QRS complex is recorded, and the size of its waves in different leads is expressed differently: the duration of the QRS complex is 0.06-0.1 seconds.
+The distance from the S wave to the beginning of the T wave - the S-T segment, is normally located at the same level with the P-Q interval and its displacement should not exceed 1 mm.
+When excitation in the ventricles fades, a T wave is recorded.
 The interval from the beginning of the Q wave to the end of the T wave reflects the process of excitation of the ventricles (electrical systole).
-Its duration depends on the heart rate: with an increase in the rhythm, it shortens, with a slowdown, it lengthens (on average, it is 0.24-0.55 seconds).
-The heart rate is easy to calculate from the ECG, knowing how long one cardiac cycle lasts (the distance between two R waves) and how many such cycles are contained in a minute.
-The T-R interval corresponds to the diastole of the heart, the device at this time records a straight (so-called isoelectric) line.
-Sometimes, after the T wave, a U wave is recorded, the origin of which is not entirely clear.
+Its duration depends on the heart rate: when the rhythm increases, it shortens, when it slows down, it lengthens (on average it is 0.24-0.55 seconds).
+The heart rate can be easily calculated from an ECG, knowing how long one cardiac cycle lasts (the distance between two R waves) and how many such cycles are contained in a minute.
+The T-P interval corresponds to the diastole of the heart; at this time the device records a straight (so-called isoelectric) line.
+Sometimes after the T wave a U wave is recorded, the origin of which is not entirely clear.

 Rice.
 2. Electrocardiogram of a healthy person.